-The following table provides certain aggregate information with respect to all of our equity compensation plans in effect as of December 31, 2012:
+The following table provides certain aggregate information with respect to all of our equity compensation plans in effect as of December 31, 2011:

-Plan Category Total equity compensation plans approved by security holders (1) (a) No. of securities to be issued upon exercise of outstanding options, warrants and rights 503,347 (b) Weighted-avera exercise price of outstandim options, warrai and rights equity compensation g plans (excluding Equity compensation plans not approved by security holders -
+Plan Category (a) No. of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted-average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Total equity compensation plans approved by security holders (1) 540,338 \$ 24.64 156, Equity compensation plans not approved by security holders - - - 95

 (1) Consists of our Amended and Restated 2006 Equity Incentive Plan, or the 2006 Plan.
 The 2006 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock, restricted stock units and performance units.
-The number of shares available for issuance, as of January 7, 2013, under the 2006 Plan is 839,327.
+The number of shares available for issuance, as of December 18, 2012, under the 2006 Plan is 839,327.